katerina-tziala/fullstackopen2019/part1/courseinfo/README.md

 1. Fork and clone this repository.

-2. Navigate from your terminal inside the ***fullstackopen2019/part1/courseinfo*** directory and run
+2. To install the dependencies of the app,  navigate from your terminal inside the ***fullstackopen2019/part1/courseinfo*** directory and run:

     ```
     npm instal